jplf/radiog/frontend/README.md

 bootstrap bootswatch
 ```
 Finally try `ng build` to build the application with is found in the directory _dist_.
 A http server just needs to mention the location of the content.
-The new version is now served by a nginx server.
+The new version is now served by a <a href="https://www.nginx.com/">nginx server</a>.

 ### Code scaffolding